clarkcb/xfind/README.md

 * find files before and/or after lastmod date/time
 * find files smaller and/or larger than a given size

 The `xfind` repo is derived from [xsearch](https://github.com/clarkcb/xsearch).
-More specifically, I created `xfind` by extracting the file finding functionality from `xsearch`, and also applying some changes/additions.
-I ended up writing a python script to assist with creating `xfind` from `xsearch`.
-It's called _xsearch2xfind.py_ and I added it in the _scripts_ directory.

 ## Why?

 There are a number of "why questions" that can be asked about `xfind`, such as:

-* Why create another file find CLI utility?
+* Why create another file find/search CLI utility?
 * Why write a version of the utility in X language?
 * Why rewrite the utility in so many languages?!?

-Those are really questions for `xsearch`, the project that `xfind` is derived from, and I *will* answer those questions there.
+Those are really better questions for `xsearch`, the project that `xfind` is derived from, and I *will* answer those questions there.
 However, there are a couple of questions specific to `xfind`:

 ### Why create `xfind` from `xsearch`?

-I created `xfind` from `xsearch` after I realized that I would like to be able to use just the file finding functionality as a library dependency for another utility that I was working on to find file duplicates (see: [pydupes](https://github.com/clarkcb/pydupes)).
-I also realized that a file finding utility is useful on its own without the file searching part.
-Lastly, I realized that by creating `xfind`, I could then modify `xsearch` to use `xfind` as a library dependency to provide the file finding functionality, which would add another dimension for inter-language comparison.
+I created `xfind` from `xsearch` after realizing that the file finding portion of the functionality would be useful as a library dependency for other projects, such as a utility to find file duplicates (see: [pydupes](https://github.com/clarkcb/pydupes)).
+I also realized that a file finding utility with regex filtering would be useful on its own when file searching is not needed.
+Lastly, it occurred to me that I could modify `xsearch` to use the file finding library as an external dependency, which would add another dimension for inter-language comparison.

-By the way, the process of creating `xfind` from `xsearch` was a pretty interesting in and of itself, have a look at the _scripts/xsearch2xfind.py_ script I created to help with that.
+The [process](#how) of creating `xfind` from `xsearch` was kind of interesting in and of itself.

 ### Wasn't one multi-language project enough?

 Honestly, yes. 😀 &nbsp; I have "reimplementation fatigue" from these projects, and I will probably never do another multi-language project.
-That being said, I'm glad for doing them, it has been a very educational and mostly enjoyable process, and it has provided me with a lot of knowledge and experience that I wouldn't trade.
-There's a lot more I can say about it, and I hope to at some point.
+That being said, I'm glad for doing them, it has been a very educational and mostly enjoyable experience that I wouldn't trade.
+There's a lot more I can say about it, and I plan to.
+Have a look at the [conclusions](#conclusions) section for an overview of how I plan to tackle that.
-For now the key takeaway that I would offer is that the experience of doing these projects left me feeling well-equipped to answer questions like this:

-* What languages would you most recommend for a given future project, considering the project's needs (rapid development/prototyping, high-performance, integration into existing environment, etc.)?
+## How?

+The high-level process of creating `xfind` from `xsearch` included these steps:

+1. Clone a copy of the `xsearch` repo, renaming the root directory to `xfind`
+2. Write and execute a conversion script on the source under `xfind` (see _scripts/xsearch2xfind.py_)
+3. Manually edit the source to finish the conversion - remove file search functionality, etc.

+Looking back, there was more I could have added to the conversion script to further simplify the manual editing process, but it provided a good start.
+It did also get me thinking about programming language translation as another possible experimental project...

 ## Installation

 There are three installation options for `xfind`:

-1. Clone the repo only - if you are sure you will only want to compare language versions in an editor, then you can just clone the repo and go from there.
+1. Clone the repo only - if you think you will only want to compare language versions in an editor, then you can just clone the repo and go from there.
 2. Build a Docker image and open in a container - this is recommended because it's much less effort and won't affect your base system, choose this if you think you will want to build and run different language versions for comparison.
 3. Install different language compilers, interpreters, etc. locally - this is obviously more effort, but it might make sense it in cases where you're particularly interested in a small number of language versions and possibly even have some support for them installed already.

 ### Build Docker Image (recommended)